JPCodeCraft/AlbionFreeMarketTutorials/tutorials/mechanics/item-power/item-power.md

 - Focus on specializing in specific weapon and armor types rather than spreading yourself thin
 - Invest in higher quality gear when possible, as the IP bonus can be substantial
 - Consider enchanted gear for the significant IP boost it provides
-- Remember that higher IP doesn't always mean better performance – understanding how your skills and build work together is crucial
+- Remember that higher IP doesn't always mean better performance â€“ understanding how your skills and build work together is crucial

 ## Conclusion

-Item Power is more than just a number – it's a fundamental system that affects nearly every aspect of combat and progression in Albion Online.
+Item Power is more than just a number â€“ it's a fundamental system that affects nearly every aspect of combat and progression in Albion Online.
 Understanding how IP works and scales lets you make better decisions about your gear and character development, ultimately making you a more effective player.